Bond set at combined $1M after Michigan parents enter pleas | Law-Order

 There also was a drawing of a bullet, she said, with words above it: “Blood everywhere.”
 Between the gun and the bullet was a person who appeared to have been shot twice and is bleeding.
 He also wrote, “My life is useless” and “The world is dead,” according to the prosecutor.

-The school quickly had a meeting with Ethan and his parents, who were told to get him into counselling within 48 hours, McDonald said.
+The school quickly had a meeting with Ethan and his parents, who were told to get him into counseling within 48 hours, McDonald said.

 The Crumbleys failed to ask their son about the gun or check his backpack and “resisted the idea of their son leaving the school at that time,” McDonald said.